List of Big Bash League five-wicket hauls

+Dan Christian (left), Peter Siddle (right) and Ben Dwarshuis (not pictured) are the only players to have taken multiple five-wicket hauls.

 In cricket, a five-wicket haul (also known as a "five-for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
 This is regarded as a notable achievement.
 The Big Bash League (BBL) is a professional Twenty20 cricket league in Australia, which has been held annually since its first season in 2011–12.
-In the twelve seasons played, twenty-nine five-wicket hauls have been taken by twenty six different bowlers.
-Players from seven of the eight teams have taken five-wicket hauls.
+In the fifteen seasons played, 31 five-wicket hauls have been taken by twenty eight different bowlers.
+Players from all eight teams have taken five-wicket hauls.

 The first five-wicket haul was taken by Lasith Malinga of the Melbourne Stars against the Perth Scorchers on 12 December 2012.
-Malinga took six wickets for seven runs, the best bowling figures in an innings by a player in the competition and one of only three six-wicket hauls.
-This also the most economical five-wicket haul taken with an economy rate of just 1.75 The next five-wicket haul came only 16 days later, taken by Daniel Christian of the Brisbane Heat against Sydney Thunder at ANZ Stadium in Sydney.

-On 2 January 2017, Daniel Christian became the first player to achieve the feat twice.
-Now with the Sydney Sixers, Christian finished the match with 5/14.
-The most recent five-wicket haul was taken by Cameron Boyce of the Melbourne Renegades, he took 5/21 against the Sydney Thunder.
+Of the 31 five-wicket hauls, only 8 have been scored by non-Australian bowlers.
+Three players have achieved multiple five-wicket hauls, with Dan Christian, Peter Siddle and Ben Dwarshuis each earning two over their BBL careers.

-The list includes all the five-wicket hauls taken in the BBL, and is correct as of the 2021–22 season.
-The list does not cover the games played by the BBL teams in other tournaments, such as the Champions League Twenty20.
+The list includes all the five-wicket hauls taken in the BBL, listed in chronological order and does not include matches played by the BBL teams in other tournaments, such as the Champions League Twenty20.